 The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST:

 - There are no auditable events foreseen.

-FPT_SKP_EXT.1: Protection of TSF Data (for reading of all pre-shared, symmetric and private keys)
+FPT_SKP_EXT.1: Protection of TSF Data (for reading of all symmetric keys)

 FPT_SKP_EXT.1.1: The TSF shall prevent reading of all pre-shared keys, symmetric keys, and private keys.